Sam-Cleland/Connect-4/README.md

 # Connect-4

-Date Created: 19/02/2018

-Last Updated: 02/07/2021
-Updated statements which are no longer supported from previous python versions.

 A program that plays a standard game of 6x7 connect four using standard rules.
 The program takes player input and plays against a computer that will make decisions on the best move to make.